Sidharth-Gulati/SnapshotAnalyzer/README.md

 To use the Rebooting sub-command : 'python shots.py' instances reboot --uni=*Value*'

+To use the Imaging sub-command : 'python shots.py --region=us-east-1 instances image --uni=*Value*'

+To use the Launching sub-command : 'python shots.py --region=us-east-1 instances launch --ami_id=*image_id*'

 ## For EBS volumes command---

 To use the Listing sub-command : 'python shots.py volumes list --uni=*Value*'